KernelPhantom-010/Windows-C-1-Function-Library-to-store-all-loaded-Modules-DLL-files-of-a-PID-inside-of-a-vector/README.md

 ## 🎯 Goal

 This library is designed for beginners who want to explore Windows internals without getting overwhelmed by raw WinAPI usage.
-It abstracts the complexity into a single, easy-to-use function.
+It abstracts the complexity into a single easy-to-use function.

 ---